 To provide the most accurate results at your consultation, any contact lens wearers need to ensure their corneas return to their natural shapes by removing any contact lenses in preparation for treatment:

-- Toric / Astigmatic contact lenses – 1 week removal.
+- Toric / Astigmatic soft contact lenses (including Kerasoft lenses) – 1 week removal.

 - Rigid, Hard and Gas Permeable lenses – 4 week removal.

-- Everyday wear lenses (sleep-in lenses at night) – Not to sleep in them for 4 weeks and full removal is dependent on whether they are replaced with soft or toric contact lenses.
+- Extended wear lenses (sleep-in lenses at night) – No overnight wear for 4 weeks and full removal is dependent on whether they are soft or soft toric contact lenses.

-- Lenses that are used at night only to reshape the cornea – 4 week removal.
+- Lenses that are used at night only to reshape the cornea (ortho K) – 4 week removal.

 At AVC, we believe that it is essential to be selective to ensure that every patient has the best treatment to suit their visual and lifestyle needs which is why determining suitability is incredibly important.
 Our consultations will take between 2 to 3 hours and every patient will undergo a series of comprehensive tests conducted by our experienced refractive optometrists and technicians.
-Once testing is complete, every patient will meet AVC’s Medical Director and lead surgeon Dr Pillai to discuss suitability and to design a truly bespoke treatment plan to fit your personal needs needs.
+Once testing is complete, wherever possible every patient will meet AVC’s Medical Director and lead surgeon Mr Pillai to discuss suitability and to design a truly bespoke treatment plan to fit your personal needs.
+If Dr Pillai is unavailable, you will be seen by one of our fully trained specialist Optometrists.
+Any recommendations will be reviewed and confirmed by the surgeon and you will have the opportunity to speak with him either on the phone or at another clinical visit.

-On the day of your consultation, dilating drops are used and we recommend that you do not bring a car as you will not be able to drive afterwards.
+On the day of your consultation, dilating drops are used and we recommend that you do not drive on that day.
 However, someone can accompany you throughout your consultation or pick you up.
-The drops will last approximately three hours and affects your ability to focus causing distance vision to be unaffected but reading will be blurry.
+The drops will last approximately six hours and as well as causing some light sensitivity, will also affect your ability to focus causing near vision to be blurred.

 What will happen at your consultation?